Javascript is not enabled.

 For now, consumers with limited incomes aren’t completely out of options.
 The decades-old federal Lifeline program provides a $9.25 monthly phone or internet discount for households that earn 135 percent or less of the federal poverty guidelines.
 Some people may also qualify under certain federal assistance programs.

 And some for-profit providers are stepping up with discounts.
-Households that are enrolled in ACP in Comcast service areas are eligible for the company’s $9.95-a-month Internet Essentials home internet plan, one that has been offered for 10 years.
+Households in the ACP in Comcast service areas are eligible for the company’s $9.95-a-month Internet Essentials home internet plan, which has been offered for 10 years.

 Join AARP to Continue